 Mini Interview Series: Nest Out West Owner, Cait Pappas

-by Heather Poage | Nov 13, 2019 | Design & Decor, Interviews, Lifestyle
+by | Sep 26, 2024 | Design & Decor, Interviews, Lifestyle

 “I’ll share two things, but they’re both from our first house, which you can find if you scroll down past March 2019 in my IG feed.

-1) We painted the main wall in our living room black (pictured below).
+1) We painted the main wall in our living room black.
 It was so bold and made such a huge difference in the best possible way.
 People always say, ‘Dark colors close the room in,’ but I completely disagree.
 Sometimes, and in this case, one black wall gives the effect of a void where one would expect to see a wall.
 It actually made the small living room feel so much bigger!
-You can actually see this change if you tap through the “Before and After” highlight on my IG profile.
+You can see this change if you tap through the “Before and After” highlight on my IG profile.

 2) The other small change that made a big impact was installing four art ledges on the wall at the top of our stair landing, and then filling it—floor to ceiling—with framed prints and photos of varying sizes.
 If you decide to do this, my advice would be to stick to a limited number of colors and be strict with yourself about adhering to that color scheme.
 For example, our frames were white, wood (stick to one shade of wood), black, and gold.
 The art inside was white, black, and gold/mustard yellow.”